CHARLES BABBAGE INSTITUTE

 My primary areas of research are the business, social, and cultural and intellectual history of information technology, with a particular focus on the post-World War II history of computing, software, and networking.

-My current research projects include a book project on the history of the computer services industry from 1955 to the present (under contract with MIT Press), as well as co-leadership on a NSF-sponsored four-year project on the history of computer security.
+My current research projects include a book project on the history of the computer services industry from 1955 to the present (just completed for MIT Press), as well as a book on the history of computer security (under contract with MIT Press).

 I served as the Editor-in-Chief of IEEE Annals of the History of Computing from 2008 to 2011.
 I continue to be an active member on the IEEE Annals’ board as well several other book and journal editorial boards in the history of science and technology.